-ABFA represents artists that are both nationally and internationally recognized.
-They have credentials you would expect to see in NYC as well as all prominant art centers across the globe.
+Armand Bolling Fine art represents artists that are both nationally and internationally recognized.
+They have credentials you would expect to see in New York City, as well as all prominent art centers across the globe.

-Our mission here at ABFA is to bring you art of high aestethic value.
-We offer you artwork that is cutting edge tough to imagery steeped in painterly tradition.
+Our Mission here at Armand Bolling Fine art is to bring you art of high aesthetic value.
+We offer artwork that is cutting edge tough to imagery steeped in painterly tradition.

 Carolyn Evans, Amanda Johnson, Laura Tan, Karla Walter

 "Engarde" 56 x 60 inches oil on canvas